bem22/CV/README.md

 -------
 > * Fitness and cycling
 >   - Training 5 times a week for the past 18 months
->   - Demonstrates patience and perseverence to get significant results naturally
+>   - Demonstrates patience and perseverance to get significant results naturally
->   - Cycled to work every day (10 mile roundtrip)
+>   - Cycled to work every day (10-mile roundtrip)